Hypertension Myths – Video Guide | KOSA Acupuncture in Tulsa OK

 • high levels of potassium in your blood.

-In addition to the above, please bear in mind that the terms of Very Common, More Common, Less Common, Uncommon, Rare, and Very Rare mean nothing because nobody knows who will suffer the side effects even though the side effect is categorized in very rare.
-Once it hits you, you will have it even though it is categorized in Very Rare cases.
+In addition to the above, please bear in mind that the terms Very Common, More Common, Less Common, Uncommon, Rare, and Very Rare mean nothing because nobody knows who will suffer the side effects even though the side effect is categorized as very rare.
+Once it hits you, you will have it even though it is categorized as a Very Rare case.

 Please go have a look at the side effects of lisinopril at https://www.drugs.com/sfx/lisinopril-side-effects.html.